 MRI Central intake will also feature a quality improvement initiative by providing decision support for referring clinicians for lumbar spine, knee and hip MRI referrals.
 Appropriateness checklists for these exams have been developed as well as information forms for both physicians and patients.

 The new requisition, appropriate checklists and information forms can be found at the bottom of this page.

 Central intake for MRI supports the objectives of the provincial MRI strategy to provide timely and equitable access to MRI.
 Benefits of central intake include reducing and smoothing MRI wait lists and reducing the number of duplicate referrals and missed appointments.
 Central intake will provide referring clinicians access to 11 MRI facilities through a single referral process.

-MRI exams performed in lower mainland health authorities are currently booked through a decentralized model where referrals are sent to individual hospital sites.
+MRI exams performed in lower mainland health authorities have historically been booked through a decentralized model where referrals are sent to individual hospital sites.
 Each site manages its own MRI wait list and booking processes.
 MRI wait times vary considerably between lower mainland MRI facilities.
 There is limited ability within the current model to offer patients an earlier appointment at an alternate location.
 Decentralized intake and lack of visibility into MRI wait times has also led to duplicate referrals and missed appointments with some patients booked at multiple sites across the region.

 Central intake will provide referring clinicians with a central fax number to direct outpatient MRI referrals for 11 MRI sites across the lower mainland.

 An updated regional MRI requisition will be introduced as part of the project.
 LMMI has been working with EMR vendors to support ease of use of the new requisition form.
-At launch on Oct 29th we have the majority of EMR vendors online and ready to go.
-A couple of remaining EMR vendors will update soon after launch.

 Central intake will enable patients to be booked at the most appropriate lower mainland MRI site with the shortest wait time.